Q100254: Getting started with Katana

 As public forums these are aimed at being discussion areas for general issues about Katana, as well as a way of getting feedback and advice from all the existing expert users around the world.

-For formal support from The Foundry, such as to report bugs or request new features, you can use our Support Portal to open a Support ticket by following the instructions in the 'Using the Support Portal' article.
+For formal support from Foundry, such as to report bugs or request new features, you can use our Support Portal to open a Support ticket by following the instructions in the 'How to raise a support ticket' article.